dzambare22/CatInfo/README.md

-# Vuetify-Starter
+# Cat-Info

 Learning or Starter Project with Vuex, Vue-router with a simple example there.

-You can find on-going update at: https://github.com/osify/vuetify-starter
+You can find on-going update at: https://github.com/dzambare22/CatInfo

 ## Project setup
 ```